UPPMAX/programming_formalisms_intro/doc/intro.md

   - Users create this software themselves and often overlook how important it is.
   - Depending on how competently the user-written software has been integrated into default application packages, many users may not be aware of the distinction between the original packages, and what has been added by co-workers.

-### Different types of Scientific software:
-- analysis of data
-    - statistics
-    - figures
-    - visualization
-- tools for process data
-    - refining data (formatting)
-    - bioinformatics
-- workflows
-- modelling (mimic the reality)
-      - simulations time-varying bahvour of a system
-      - mathematical models of relationships among variables in a system
-- decision assistance

 ### Some concepts
 - program
 - script